 -

-Make sure that the Third Party Hardware Drivers extension has already be installed.
+Make sure that the Third Party Hardware Drivers extension is installed.
 If not, follow this documentation.

 -